 Termination of sponsorship

-1. Each Contractor that is not the Enterprise or a State Party shall ensure that it is sponsored by a State or States, as the case may be, throughout the period of the Exploitation Contract in accordance with Article 153(2)(b) of the Convention and Regulation 6, and to the extent necessary that it complies with Regulations 6 (1) and (2).
+1. Each Contractor [] shall ensure that it [] has the appropriate sponsorship throughout the duration of the Exploitation Contract.
+No activities under an Exploitation Contract may be carried out in the absence of the appropriate sponsorship.

-2. Without prejudice to any terms, rights or obligations between a State and a Contractor under the terms of sponsorship, if a State or States terminates its sponsorship of a Contractor, it shall within 7 Days provide the Secretary-General with a written notice describing the reasons for such termination and the date the termination is to take effect.
+2. Without prejudice to any terms, rights or obligations between a State Party and a Contractor under the terms of sponsorship, if a State Party [] terminates its sponsorship of a Contractor, it shall within [7]/[14] Days provide the Secretary-General with a written notice [describing the reasons for such termination and the date the termination is to take effect].

-[2. bis If the reasons for termination of sponsorship include [material] non- compliance with its terms of sponsorship, the Contractor must [immediately] , suspend its Exploitation activities until the Council has considered the matter in accordance Regulation 29 ter.]
+2. bis If the reasons for termination of sponsorship include material non- compliance with its terms of sponsorship, the Contractor must [immediately] [upon receiving a suspension notice], suspend its Exploitation activities until the Council has considered the matter in accordance with paragraph 6 below.

-3. In the event of termination of sponsorship the Contractor may, prior to the termination date referred to in paragraph 2 above obtain another Sponsoring State or States in accordance with the requirements of Regulation 6, and in particular in order to comply with Regulation 6 (1) and (2).
-Such State or States shall submit a certificate of sponsorship in accordance with regulation 6.
-The Exploitation Contract terminates automatically if the Contractor fails to obtain a Sponsoring State or States within the required period.
+3. In the event of any termination of sponsorship the Contractor may, prior to the termination date referred to in paragraph 2 above obtain the sponsorship of another State Party or States Parties, whose sponsorship shall meet the requirements of regulation 6 as if the Contractor were an Applicant.
+The Contractor shall submit a certificate or certificates of sponsorship in accordance with regulation 6 as if the Contractor were an Applicant.

-3. bis In the event that the Contractor is able, within the relevant period, to obtain another Sponsoring State or States in accordance with paragraph 3, the Authority shall deal expeditiously with any consents that are required as a result under Regulations 23 or 24.
+3. bis In the event of termination by a Sponsoring State of its sponsorship of a Contractor with more than one Sponsoring State, any other Sponsoring State may continue its sponsorship if the Contractor continues to be its national or effectively controlled by that State or its national.
+Any such Sponsoring State shall issue an updated certificate of sponsorship prior to the termination date referred to in paragraph 2 above, which the Contractor shall submit to the Authority in accordance with regulation 6 as if the Contractor were an Applicant.

+3. ter The Exploitation Contract terminates on the termination date referred to in paragraph 2 above unless a certificate or certificates of sponsorship has or have been submitted in accordance with paragraph 3 and is or are under consideration by the Authority in accordance with paragraph 3. quat, in which case the Exploitation Contract shall only terminate if the Council decides the Contractor does not have appropriate sponsorship.
+Such termination shall take effect immediately on the date of the Council decision.

+3. quat If a certificate or certificates of sponsorship has or have been submitted in accordance with paragraph 3, the Commission shall review whether the Contractor has the appropriate sponsorship and issue a recommendation to the Council, which shall decide whether the Contractor has appropriate sponsorship.

-4. A Sponsoring State is not discharged from any obligations accrued while it was a Sponsoring State by reason of the termination of its sponsorship nor shall such termination affect any legal rights and obligations created during such sponsorship
+4. A Sponsoring State is not discharged from any obligations accrued while it was a Sponsoring State by reason of termination of its sponsorship nor shall such termination affect any legal rights and obligations created during such sponsorship.

-5. The Secretary-General shall [within 7 Days] notify, the members of the Authority of a termination or change of sponsorship.
+5. The Secretary-General shall [notify the members of the Authority]within 7 Days of receipt of any notice under paragraphs 2, 3 or 3 bis.